List of former zoos and aquariums: St. Paul at Chittenden Locks

 St. Paul at Chittenden Locks was a ship converted to an aquarium in Seattle, Washington, United States.

-Scarborough Zoo

-Scarborough Zoo was in operation between 1969 and 1984, based in Scarborough, North Yorkshire, England.

 Seattle Marine Aquarium

 Seattle Marine Aquarium was a private aquarium owned and operated by Ted Griffin and located on Pier 56 in Seattle, Washington, United States.
 The aquarium closed in 1977, the same year that the Seattle Aquarium opened on Pier 59.

 Under founder Ted Griffen, the aquarium was home to seven captured orcas, four named (Namu, Shamu, Katy, and Kandu), and three unnamed.

 SeaWorld Ohio

 SeaWorld Ohio was a park in the SeaWorld chain of marine animal theme parks.
 The park opened in 1970 directly across from Geauga Lake in Aurora, Ohio, United States.
 In 2001, SeaWorld sold the park to Six Flags, combining it with Geauga Lake to form Six Flags Worlds of Adventure.
 The park was completely demolished after the 2004 season and was rebuilt into Wildwater Kingdom for the 2005 season.